andedevsecops/AWS-Security-Hub-Data-Connector/README.md

 Author: Sreedhar Ande

 Security Hub is region-specific, which means you need to turn it on and configure it separately for every region in your account.
-Ingest all the SecurityHub findings (20 by default) returned by SecurityHub API, ingests only fresh findings based on the LastObservedAt timestamp
+Ingest all the SecurityHub findings returned by SecurityHub API, ingests only fresh findings based on the LastObservedAt timestamp

 ## Deploy AWS SecurityHub Data connector
  <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fandedevsecops%2FAWS-Security-Hub-Data-Connector%2Fmain%2Fazuredeploy_dotcomtenants.json" target="_blank">